 When we say ‘we’ or ‘us’ in this policy, we’re referring to the separate and distinct legal entities that make up the Sainsbury’s Group from time to time.

-Information that you provide to us when you apply for a job such as your name, address, date of birth, marital status, referees, NI number, employment history and qualifications;
+- Information that you provide to us when you apply for a job such as your name, address, phone number, date of birth, identity card number, marital status, referees, NI number, health, sexual orientation and diversity information, employment history and qualifications.

 It is your responsibility to ensure that the information you provide is truthful and accurate.

 Whenever we process your personal information we have to have something called a “legal basis” for what we do.
 The different legal bases we rely on are:

 - Consent: You have told us you are happy for us to process your personal information for a specific purpose;